 We continue walking and I think he’s asking for sex now, because there is a smile on that face, and he says

 too late now, because

-a car is also following, slow, an Old Volkswagen, and I decide not to turn back, but the boy stops and speaks with the driver, a few words, and I continue walking, I didn’t think it would be so far, and the car catches up, the boy panting behind, and I won’t turn back
+a car is also following, slow, an Old Volkswagen, and I decide not to turn back, but the boy stops and speaks with the driver, a few words, and I continue walking, and the car catches up, the boy panting behind.
+The car has caught up and I do not stop

 What is it